How is the real estate market doing in Clarendon Hills, IL?

-On average, sold home prices in Clarendon Hills, IL have appreciated (risen) 38.43% when comparing April 2021 to April 2020 (year over year).
-On average, sold home prices in Clarendon Hills, IL have appreciated (risen) 39.08% when comparing April 2021 to March 2021 (month over month).
+On average, sold home prices in Clarendon Hills, IL have depreciated (fallen) -19.84% when comparing December 2021 to December 2020 (year over year).
+On average, sold home prices in Clarendon Hills, IL have depreciated (fallen) -22.9% when comparing December 2021 to November 2021 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Clarendon Hills, IL

 While interesting and often reported throughout the industry, Month over Month (MoM) pricing statistics can be misleading about where real estate prices are trending.
 Fluctuations due to seasonal demand in the housing market can show price decreases MoM even while home prices continue to trend higher in the area.
 To really understand how prices in Clarendon Hills are trending, you must look at the median prices for an extended period of time.
 In the chart above you can see the trend of where prices have come from and where they appear to be headed over the last 13 months without weighing a single MoM increase or decrease in prices too heavily.

 How quickly are homes selling in Clarendon Hills, IL?